lxfhfut/Self-Supervised-Leaf-Segmentation/README.md

 # Self-supervised-leaf-segmentation
 ## Introduction
 This repository contains the code for *Self-supervised Leaf Segmentation Under Complex Lighting Conditions*.
-Intended for plant growth monitoring in a real-world greenhouse, this project leverages self-supervised learning for effective and generalizable leaf segmentation in images taken under artificial grow lights, without resorting to any annotated data.
+Intended for plant growth monitoring in a real-world cannabis greenhouse, this project leverages self-supervised learning for effective and generalizable leaf segmentation in images taken under artificial grow lights, without resorting to any annotated data.
 ## Datasets

 ## Demos